-Saxony is home to two UNESCO World Heritage sites: “Muskauer Park / Park Mużakowski” in Bad Muskau on the Polish border and the “Erzgebirge/Krušnohoří Mining Region” in the Ore Mountains.
-As different as the sites are with an elegantly landscaped park here and mining history there, both equally underpin Saxony's reputation as Germany's number one cultural destination.
-Also, both sites have one thing in common: They cross national borders and are thus wonderful symbols of the bond with the neighbouring countries of Poland and the Czech Republic.
+Saxony is home to three UNESCO World Heritage sites: “Muskauer Park / Park Mużakowski” in Bad Muskau on the Polish border, the “Erzgebirge/Krušnohoří Mining Region” in the Ore Mountains and - just inscribed on July 26, 2024 - the "Herrnhuter Brüdergemeine" as part of Moravian Church Settlements, together with settlements in the UK and the US.
+As different as the sites are with an elegantly landscaped park here and mining and religious history there, they all equally underpin Saxony's reputation as Germany's number one cultural destination.
+Also, they have one thing in common: They all cross national borders and are thus wonderful symbols of the bond with the neighbouring countries of Poland and the Czech Republic on one hand and a worldwide network on the other.
 Now it's up to you to decide which one of the UNESCO awarded sites will be next on your travel list…

 UNESCO World Heritage